Communities

 Show block diagram

-Olin Lathrop‭ wrote about 1 year ago
+Olin Lathrop‭ wrote over 1 year ago

 It's a bit unclear which blocks are sending and receiving and how they are connected.
 I tried to follow the link to your chip, but got a page with popups instead of the datasheet.

-JYelton‭ wrote about 1 year ago
+JYelton‭ wrote over 1 year ago

 The link is the official Analog product page.
 I opened it in a new browser session and the pop-up is one of those annoying "cookies settings" BS things that all the web sites are doing these days.
 Suffice to say, for the purposes of this question, the IC isn't that important, I probably should have edited this question down a lot to focus on the nomenclature.
 (I posted a new question which is about the actual circuit, though.)

-Olin Lathrop‭ wrote about 1 year ago
+Olin Lathrop‭ wrote over 1 year ago

 I really don't want to follow links in the first place.
 Any information pertinent to the question must be directly in the question.
 Posting a link to a datasheet is valid, but then it must go directly to the datasheet.
 There is no excuse.